AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 These APIs differentiated user intent by analyzing parameters provided by partner teams, subsequently initiating the appropriate workflow.
 However, this approach increased the parameters for each API, as they were designed to cater to multiple user intents.

-V4 addressed this issue by segmenting the APIs into workflows based on user intent and providing more descriptive API names.
+We have addressed this issue in V4 by segmenting the APIs into ***workflows*** based on user intent and providing more descriptive API names.

 ### V4 Key changes